ryanmillerwork/dl_docs/dl_docs.md

 See also
     dl_choose, dl_randchoose, dl_first, dl_last

-=== dl_pushTemps / dl_popTemps (Memory Management) ===
+=== dl_pushTemps (Memory Management) ===
 Synopsis
     dl_pushTemps
-    dl_popTemps

 Brief
-    Provides a stack-based mechanism to save and restore the state of temporary list creation. `dl_pushTemps` saves the current state of the temporary list registry. `dl_popTemps` restores the most recently saved state, deleting any temporary lists created since the corresponding push.
+    Saves the current state of the temporary list registry onto a stack.
+This allows for creating a "savepoint" of which temporary lists exist at a certain time.
+Use `dl_popTemps` to restore to this point.

 Inputs
-    These commands take no arguments.
+    This command takes no arguments.

 Side Effects
-    • `dl_pushTemps`: Creates a savepoint for the temporary list registry.
+    • Creates a savepoint for the temporary list registry.
-    • `dl_popTemps`: Deletes all temporary lists (names starting with '%') created after the last `dl_pushTemps` call.

-Errors
-    • `dl_popTemps: popped empty templist stack` if `dl_popTemps` is called more times than `dl_pushTemps`.

 Example
     # Save the current state (e.g., no temporary lists)